BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Introduction

 To overcome the challenges of generalization in deep learning applied to MRI data, several harmonization methods have been developed to match the source domain image to the characteristics of the target domain.
-These approaches include non-deep learning-based methods \cite{shinohara2017volumetric, nyul1999standardizing, shinohara2014statistical, mirzaalian2016inter, COMBAT, fortin2017harmonization} and deep learning-based methods \cite{deepharmony, cyclegan1, cyclegan2, disentangle1, taskbased1, taskbased2} , which have demonstrated significant performance improvements.
+These approaches include non-deep learning-based methods \cite{shinohara2017volumetric, nyul1999standardizing, shinohara2014statistical, mirzaalian2016inter, COMBAT, fortin2017harmonization} and deep learning-based methods \cite{deepharmony, cyclegan1, cyclegan2, disentangle1, taskbased1, taskbased2}, which have demonstrated performance improvements.
 However, there are limitations that need to be addressed.
 Firstly, many of these methods require multiple datasets from different domains.
-For instance, DeepHarmony which is a supervised end-to-end framework requires ``traveling subjects'' who undergo multiple MRI scans with different scanners to obtain images from both the source and target domains \cite{deepharmony}.
-The application of CycleGAN-based style transfer can mitigate the need for traveling subjects \cite{cyclegan1, cyclegan2}, it still necessitates large datasets with multiple domains.
-Secondly, the harmonization network trained for mapping between specific source and target domains is challenging to be applied in novel domains, limiting the generalizability of methods.
-Efforts have been made to adopt a disentanglement approach and domain adaptation to perform harmonization in unseen domains, but it requires a multi-contrast and multi-site paired dataset \cite{disentangle1, disentangle2}.
+For instance, DeepHarmony \cite{deepharmony} which is a supervised end-to-end framework requires ``traveling subjects'' who undergo multiple MRI scans with different scanners to obtain images from both the source and target domains.
+Utilizing CycleGAN-based style transfer can mitigate the need for traveling subjects \cite{cyclegan1, cyclegan2}, but it still necessitates large datasets with multiple domains.
+Secondly, the harmonization network trained for mapping between specific source and target domains is challenging to be applied in unseen domains, limiting the generalizability of methods.
+Efforts have been made to employ disentanglement approaches or domain adaptation to achieve harmonization in unseen domains, but it requires a multi-contrast or multi-site paired dataset \cite{disentangle1, disentangle2}.
 To overcome these challenges, we propose the concept of ``Blind Harmonization'', where the harmonization network can be constructed only with the target domain data during training and applicable to diverse source domains that are unseen during training.